jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   (b) any difficulties experienced in the operation of an authorised information matching programme, and how those difficulties are being, or have been, overcome:
   (c) whether or not internal audits or other forms of assessment are undertaken by an agency in relation to an authorised information matching programme, and, if so, the results of those audits or assessments:
   (d) where an agency dispenses with the giving of notice under section 103 of this Act, the reasons why such a dispensation is made, and the grounds in support of those reasons:
-  (e) the details of the operation of an authorised information matching programme, including
+  (e) the details of the operation of an authorised information matching programme, including—
     (i) the number of matches undertaken:
     (ii) the proportion of matches that revealed discrepancies in information involved in the matching:
     (iii) the number of discrepancies so revealed: